Swess/EasyLOD/README.md

 3. Click the `Export FBX` button to export the mesh with LODs.

 ## Author
 This addon was created by Alon Rubin.
+And forked and modified/maintained by Isaac Doré